 Enables the app to calculate precise light and sleep timing recommendations

-Light Sensitivity & the Circadian Dead Zone
+Light Sensitivity and the Circadian Dead Zone

 Because sensitivity to light varies over the day: